 On November 9, 2015, the Company granted 50,000 share options to an employee pursuant to the Company's stock option plan.
-The options vest immediately, and are exercisable for a period of 10 years from the grant date at \$0.50 per share.
+The options vested immediately, and are exercisable for a period of 10 years from the grant date at \$0.50 per share.
 The grant resulted in stock-based compensation expense of \$20 being recorded in general and administrative expenses and Contributed surplus.
 The value of the stock options granted was determined using the Black-Scholes option pricing model, based on a risk-free interest rate of 1.59%, volatility of 76% based on historical volatility, expected life of 10 years, and no expected dividend yield, as of the date of the grant.

-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2016 and 2015
+Notes to the Interim Condensed Consolidated Financial Statements For the Three and Six Months Ended March 31, 2017 and 2016 (Unaudited)

 On December 24, 2015, the Company granted 900,000 share options to Directors pursuant to the Company's stock option plan.
-The options vest immediately, and are exercisable for a period of 10 years from the grant date at \$0.80 per share.
+The options vested immediately, and are exercisable for a period of 10 years from the grant date at \$0.80 per share.
 The grant resulted in stock-based compensation expense of \$150 being recorded in general and administrative expenses and Contributed surplus.
 The value of the stock options granted was determined using the Black-Scholes option pricing model, based on a risk-free interest rate of 1.40%, volatility of 76% based on historical volatility, expected life of 10 years, and no expected dividend yield, as of the date of the grant.